nafizjiwa/REACT-Router/README.md

 2.CREATE ROUTES
       React Router functions and components convert JSX Objects to route objects RouteProvider, createRoutesFromElements, createBrowserRouter, Route
-      FIRST, initialize variable used in
+      FIRST, initialize variable where routes are stored.
-To display content regardless of the path we need a "root" route to the path "/" which renders the Root component stored in the variable.
+      For content on a page like nav bars which are always displayed regardless of the path the user is on we need a "root" route to the path "/" which renders the element Root component.
-Routes or route elements are created by using React Router's Route component RouterProvider(routeObject) input Route component into createRoutesFromElement(RouteComponent/Element)==>routeObject then input routeObject into RouterProvider+
+      Create Route ==> const routeElement = <Route path='/somepath' element{<MyComponent />} />
+      Route element can't be inputed in RouterProvider(routeObject) we need a route object.
+      To create Route object:
+      First use createRoutesFromElements(routeElement) --> route object
+            const routes = createRoutesFromElements(<Route path='/somepath' element={<MyComponent />} />)
+      Second to initialize a router wrap createRoutesFromElements with createBrowserRouter const router = createBrowserRouter(createRoutesFromElements(<Route path="/somepath"
+                                        element={ <MyComponent /> }/> ));